movementkitchen/website/src/pages/movement-coaching/index.md

 currently offer classes in North, Central and East London, with travel expenses added to the price.

-Price: £50 for 1 hour initial session.
+Price: £50 for 1 hour session.

-Move healthier package: £220 - includes 5 x 1 hour one-to-ones to be used within 3 months.

 All sessions need to be paid in advance and can be moved or canceled up to 24 hours before the appointment.